27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels in Málaga

-Málaga is full of hostels and we have to admit, there is more than one stunning hostel in the lively, fun city!
+Málaga is full of hostels, and we have to admit — there’s more than one stunning place in this lively, fun city.

 1. Urban Jungle Boutique Hostel – best hostel for female solo travelers

-2. Lights Hostel – best hostels for solo travelers
+2. Lights Hostel – best hostel for solo travelers

 3. Alcazaba Premium Hotel – best for couples

-Read our complete guide to best hostels in Malaga, Spain
+Read our complete guide to the best hostels in Málaga, Spain.

 1. Urban Jungle Boutique Hostel in Malaga (5 Star Hostel)

-Let’s kick off the best hostels in Malaga with seriously the TOP one: Urban Jungle Hostel!
+Let’s kick off the best hostels in Málaga with the TOP one: Urban Jungle Hostel.

-To us, Urban Jungle is the best hostel in Malaga for all types:
+For us, Urban Jungle is the best hostel in Málaga for every type of traveler:

 • couples